garybgenett/gary-os/README.md

 used in labs or environments where centralized management of infrastructure is critical.

-Both the GaryOS [Kernel] and the GRUB 'x86_64.efi' file in [Boot] (see [GRUB]) can be loaded directly from PXE.
+Both the GaryOS [Kernel] and the GRUB `x86_64.efi` file in [Boot] (see [GRUB]) can be loaded directly from PXE.
 The [Boot] image will automatically select and load GaryOS from the server, and will also pass any additional boot parameters to the [Linux Kernel] directly from the PXE server configuration.

 DHCPd and TFTPd are included, so GaryOS can also act as the PXE server.
 An example DHCPd configuration is below.
-The 'x86_64.efi' image must be used as the 'filename' in order to pass Linux kernel parameters to GaryOS via 'extensions-path'.
-Otherwise, the GaryOS kernel can be used directly as 'filename' without any other options.
+The `x86_64.efi` image must be used as the `filename` in order to pass Linux kernel parameters to GaryOS via `extensions-path`.
+Otherwise, the GaryOS kernel can be used directly as `filename` without any other options.

   ```
   next-server             0.0.0.0;